pradeepkudale/pradale/_posts/2020-11-02-spring-boot-packaging.md

 ### Plugin Goals
 The spring-boot-maven-plugin has below important goals.

-{:class="table table-bordered"}
-|---
  Goals        | Usage
  ------------- |-------------
- spring-boot:run  | : Run the application
+ spring-boot:run  | Run the application
- spring-boot:start | : Start the application.
-Used in integration test. spring-boot:stop | : Stops the application which has been started by start goal.
+ spring-boot:start | Start the application.
+Used in integration test. spring-boot:stop | Stops the application which has been started by start goal.

-Sample execution
+Example:
 > mvn spring-boot:run

 ### Layered Jar